Michael Ball and Alfie Boe We tour on separate buses now

 Michael: Did you see that female at HMV? [coughing and spluttering].
 ‘I’m dying.
 However, I couldn’t leave you out.
 Can you sign that?
 Could I kiss?’

-Michael: But also due to the fact his nose turned into falling off…
+Michael: But also because his my nose turned into falling off…

 Ahem.
 You toured together for the first time last year.
 What did you learn from that enjoy?

-Alfie: Well, we travel on separate buses now… and we live in exclusive resorts.
-Sometimes one of a kind cities.
+Alfie: We travel on separate buses now… and live in exclusive resorts.
+Sometimes one of k,ind cities.

 Michael: Genuinely?
 I discovered it is higher by a percentage.
-We had been carried alongside on this wave of exhilaration every day because the records came in, and new tour dates have been brought.
+We had been carrying this wave of exhilaration daily because the records came in and new tour dates were brought.
 I do not think I would have enjoyed it by myself.
 I would have felt a lot of extra strain.

-Why do you watch Together have become the biggest-selling launch of 2016?
+Why do you watch Together has become the biggest-selling launch of 2016?

-Alfie: We get asked that pretty loads, but it is now not something I need to the cognizance of.
+Alfie: We get asked that pretty loads, but it is now not something I need to know.
 Instead of analyzing it, I respect it.

 It felt like there has been an urge for food to the tune.
 Bradley Walsh had the first-rate-selling debut album of the year, too, with a similar choice of covers.